All Episodes

 Being black is definitely a huge plus.

-Uh there are white people who will vote for him just because he's black.
+There are white people who will vote for him just because he's black.

-Not to mention just some uh black people.
+Not to mention just some black people.

-Uh he will garner a number of support, uh big support from them, uh, because he's a true black American, and he's not half black, half white like Obama, who is not the first black president.
+He's not half black, half white like Obama, who is not the first black president.

 Rush, I've been listening to you for years.

-And I have been wondering, uh it's amazing that you can do this show the way you do.
+And I have been wondering, it's amazing that you can do this show the way you do.

-And I said you had to have been going through anguish hell at that time.
+And I said, you had to have been going through anguish hell at that time.

 It was horrible.